 Finding Yourself in the Curriculum

-The FYC program is a school-wide initiative that connects students, teachers, and school leaders and develops a deeper understanding of identity through classroom curricula and adult learning opportunities for faculty.
-FYC will serve as a vehicle for learning and reflection about self-identity, for building empathy for others, for promoting awareness regarding power and privilege, for inspiring action, and for furthering the content goals of each individual course.
-This program will allow all BHS teachers to embed thoughtful, course-specific curriculum regarding many aspects of identity, with emphasis on the “Big 8” social identities: race, ethnicity, sexual orientation, gender identity, ability, religion/spirituality, nationality and socioeconomic status (Johnson, 2006).
+The FYC program is a two-year school-wide initiative that connects students, teachers, and school leaders and develops a deeper understanding of identity through classroom curricula and adult learning opportunities for faculty.
+FYC serves as a vehicle for learning and reflection about self-identity, for building empathy for others, for promoting awareness regarding power and privilege, for inspiring action, and for furthering the content goals of each individual course.
+This program allows all BHS teachers to embed thoughtful, course-specific curriculum regarding many aspects of identity, with emphasis on the “Big 8” social identities: race, ethnicity, sexual orientation, gender identity, ability, religion/spirituality, nationality and socioeconomic status (Johnson, 2006).
 Through this more coordinated and dedicated effort to assemble, showcase, develop, and implement identity-based course content school-wide, BHS can ensure it reaches, hears, sees, and values each and every one of its students.

 In the fall of 2018, the three Finding Yourself in the Curriculum (FYC) Teacher Leaders — Marika Alibhai (Math), Liz Crane (Biology), and Julia Rocco (English) — began our project by embarking on a listening tour.
 We spoke to program heads, curriculum coordinators, other teachers, student groups, and other members of our community to figure out how best to implement our goal of ensuring that identity-related curriculum is fully integrated into all students’ 9-12 learning experiences at BHS.
 This was an appropriate start, as communication and collaboration was the cornerstone of our work throughout our first year and into our second, when Scott Barkett (Special Education/Social Studies) took Liz Crane’s place on the grant.